 Who doesn’t like an easy boast to forging rate?
 Of course, no one and the Era of Althea’s realms also seems to consider the feeling.
 The game’s Smith Trait will help you save time on forging by providing you small but appreciating boosts to your forging rate.

 Players will receive a 10% increase in success rates in finding huge collections of deadly weapons.
-Meaning you can lay your hands on the best possible Era of Althea gear in no time than before!
+You can lay your hands on the best possible Era of Althea gear in no time than before!

 Why have we ranked the Trait lower then?
 It’s situational-based for the most part, with absolutely no advantage in terms of physical damage that most beginners want at the game’s start.

-As the name might have already inferred, this Trait is evidently of no use.
+As the name might have already inferred, this Trait is evidently useless.
 Honestly, we can’t think of why a player will ever want to choose an empty, perk-less trait, but there’s got to be somewhere for one to begin.